codebynaveen/twilioviewer/README.md

 # Twilio Viewer (twilioviewer)
 ## Simple PWA to view sent messages from twilio

-Twrilio Viewer is a simple PWA built with Ionic Angular to retrive sent messages from Twilio account.
+Twilio Viewer is a simple PWA built with Ionic Angular to retrieve sent messages from the Twilio account.

 **Demo:** [https://twilioviewer.web.app](https://twilioviewer.web.app)